Sam Hill (cyclist): Notable races

 At the time Sam was only 18 years of age and still in the junior class (Under 19).
 He went into this race as the favourite to win the junior title.
 The track was also perfect for Sam's style, steep and technical.
 Eric Carter, the mtb legend saw Sam riding for the first time at this race and said of him, "He went through a section so fast, and it was so rocky and muddy and loose, that I couldn't understand... how he made his bike do what it did".
-During his race run he had a crash but still managed to walk away with the junior title, but somewhat surprisingly he came third out of all the times on the day.
+During his race run he had a crash although he still managed to walk away with the junior title, but somewhat surprisingly he came third out of all the times on the day.
 If he had stayed on he would have surely beaten Greg Minaar for the fastest time and the Senior Men's World Title at the age of 18.